 Since a wiener on average has 3g of net carbs, it’s safe to say that hot dogs are quite Keto friendly.
 You can easily have 2 hot dogs in a day and still have plenty of carbs quota left.
 Avoid condiments like ketchup, relish, and sauerkraut and swap them with low-carb options.

-For a more satisfying meal, you can use “faux” bun or lettuce in place of the original bun.
+For a more satisfying meal, you can use a “faux” bun or lettuce in place of the original bun.